 The fact that sweet almond syrup is less addictive and causes less side effects further validates its use as a safe and natural treatment for ADHD on its own or in combination with medications.

-Researchers state that the mechanism behind these actions is not yet understood; however, it is believed that they may be due to antioxidant and anti-inflammatory compounds as well as essential fatty acids in sweet almonds.
+Researchers state that the mechanism behind these actions is not yet understood, and more studies are needed to fully understand the use of sweet almond syrup for ADHD; however, it is believed that these effects may be due to antioxidant and anti-inflammatory compounds as well as essential fatty acids in sweet almonds.

 - Complementary Therapies in Clinical Practice, Effect of sweet almond syrup versus methylphenidate in children with ADHD: A randomized, triple-blind clinical trial.
 2019